fbpx Skip to main content

 Charles Fisk rose to the title of Chief Engineer in 1837, after joining the project as an assistant engineer almost ten years prior.
 Fisk is the only C&O Canal engineer who served throughout the entire construction of the C&O Canal and was heavily involved with the construction, maintenance, and operations of dams.
 A Yale graduate, Fisk was dedicated to creating high-quality, durable structures and continued to reside in Washington, D.C., even after the canal’s completion.

 Before the C&O Company began their work on the canal, the Patowmack Company focused on building navigable skirting canals on the Potomac River around some of its formidable rapids.
 However, this system incurred excessive costs that proved unsustainable, leading to its eventual abandonment.
 The skirt canals also required engineers, including supervisory engineer Captain George Pointer.
-Captain Pointer was a formerly enslaved person who worked for Patowmack Company.
+Captain Pointer was a formerly enslaved person who worked for the Patowmack Company.
 He participated in the first project survey of the Potomac River and continued to work for the company even after he bought his freedom.
 After he retired, Captain Pointer spent the rest of his life living near Lock 6.

 Georgetown Preservation Projects.
 Photo by Trust Staff